battlecook/DataCooker/README.md

 Relation Database : Pdo-managed database

-KeyValue Store : Memcached, redis (It's on development)
+KeyValue Store : Memcached, redis, apcu (It's on development)

 Read this in other languages : [한국어](README.ko.md)